Megaton (Fallout 3): Description

-The town's structure is made up of irregular pathways and a cluster of wooden sheds held up by girders where its residents live in that surrounds a crater and an atomic bomb that failed to detonate upon impact.
-The bomb itself is worshipped by a religious organization led by Confessor Cromwell called the Church of the Children of Atom, which worships a monotheistic god and personification of atomic power named Atom.
-Cromwell loudly preaches about Atom directly at the bomb site to his praying followers and baptizes himself with the nearby irradiated water.
-The multiple buildings that the player can visit within Megaton include several townhouses, two pubs, a waterworks, a church, a hostel, an armory, a shop, and bathrooms.
-The Lone Wanderer can visit Colin Moriarty of Moriarty's Saloon to gain information regarding the whereabouts of James; Moriarty will redirect the player towards visiting Three Dog of Galaxy News Radio for clues.
+The town's structure is made of irregular pathways and a cluster of wooden sheds held up by girders where residents live in that surrounds a crater with a dropped atomic bomb that failed to detonate.
+The Church of the Children of Atom, a religious organization led by Confessor Cromwell, worships the bomb as well as a monotheistic god and personification of atomic power named Atom.
+Cromwell loudly preaches at the bomb site to his praying followers and baptizes himself with the nearby irradiated water.
+The buildings accessible to the player include townhouses, two pubs, a waterworks, a church, a hostel, an armory, a shop, and bathrooms.
+The Lone Wanderer can visit Colin Moriarty at his saloon to gain information regarding James' whereabouts; Moriarty redirects the player towards visiting Three Dog of Galaxy News Radio for clues.
+The player can interact with Manya Vargas, an elderly granddaughter of one of Megaton's founders, to hear about the settlement's history.

-Also residing in Megaton are vendors who the Lone Wanderer can sell their collected items to in exchange for bottle caps, a form of currency.
-The player can also pursue side quests given by the town's residents.
-For instance, they can visit the area's water processing plant and talk to its handyman Walter, who will ask the Lone Wanderer to fix some water pipes.
-To do so, the player character needs a high-enough Repair skill stat of 30, which can also temporarily be enhanced from eating a "mentats" drug or wearing a Vault 101 Utility Jumpsuit.
-If the player successfully fixes the pipes, Walter will offer a deal in which buy scrap metal for ten bottle caps each (along with experience points).
-Another significant character living in Megaton is Moira Brown, a quirky and cheerful vendor and mechanic who runs the Craterside Supply.
-In addition to being able to sell items or buy ammunition from her, the player character can help Moira Brown write a guidebook called Wasteland Survival Guide.
-To complete her book, Moira will task the player with performing dangerous tasks at the outside world so that she can write about how to survive based on the player character's deeds.
-Many of these tasks involve exploration far from Megaton and may likely require encounters with hostiles like raider groups and irradiated creatures.
-Some task examples include scavenging for food and medicine or exposing oneself to heavy amounts of radiation.
-The quests from Moira effectively act as a "secondary tutorial" for the player so that they understand the game's mechanics not taught from the early game sequences from Vault 101.
+Vendors also reside in Megaton with whom the Lone Wanderer can exchange collected items for bottle cap-based currency.
+The player can pursue side quests given by the town's residents.
+For instance, the player character can help fix pipes for the handyman Walter at the area's water processing plant.
+One of the most prominent quest-givers in Megaton is Moira Brown, a quirky and cheerful vendor and mechanic who runs the Craterside Supply.
+She asks the protagonist to help her write a guidebook called Wasteland Survival Guide.
+To complete her book, Moira tasks the player with performing dangerous activities outside the town.
+Many of the tasks involve exploration far from Megaton and require encounters with hostiles like raiders and irradiated creatures; examples include scavenging for food and medicine or exposure to heavy amounts of radiation.
+Moira's quests effectively act as a "secondary tutorial" for the player that help understand game mechanics not taught during earlier game sequences in Vault 101.